Roybin0/best-pets/README.md

 Best Pets is a front-end React application designed to provide a fun and engaging experience for animal enthusiasts.
 Whether you're a proud pet owner or simply adore cute and cuddly creatures, Best Pets offers a vibrant community where you can share captivating tales, discover new furry friends, and connect with fellow pet enthusiasts from around the world.

-The link to the live website can be found here: [Best Pets](https://bestpets.herokuapp.com/).
+The link to the live website can be found here: [Best Pets](https://bestpets.herokuapp.com/) and you can view more details about the underlying API here: [Best Pets API](https://github.com/Roybin0/best-pets-api).

 ## Table of Contents